 As a building component, square is about as safe as it gets.
 Two sides standing perfectly perpendicular, and a top and bottom perfectly flat and horizontal.
 You are building a simple box.
 There are reasons why this matters.
 If you think of these as building blocks for bigger and better things, you can add boxes together in a series.
 To do so, they must all fit together and that is why square is important.
 Few things in life are stand-alone.
-Stand-alone things tend to be wonky because they have not undergone the necessary discipline of having to fit into any bigger plan.
+Stand-alone things tend to be suspect because they have not undergone the necessary discipline of having to fit into any bigger plan.

 I already know this, but sometimes life hands you a repeat lesson.
 I made a wall unit last year.
 One of the basic components was an upper shelf bookcase.
 It’s a face frame, a back, combined with the usual shelves and trim.
 Pretty basic.
 The only thing is that it is possible to screw up the basics, and one of the basics is making sure everything goes together square.
 The layman’s check, is to measure the diagonals.
 If the distance of the two diagonals matches, then the unit is square.
 Time to firm up the clamps.